Addison Bail Bonds and Jail Release

 And it can get even more complex.
 Because of the complexity, the single best advice we can offer about jail release is to find an expert who can guide you through the process.
 As much as you may already know about bailing someone out, it only takes one missed detail to lose hours or even days of time for you and the person in jail.

 Since many can’t afford the full amount of cash bonds, a common option is to hire an attorney or bail bondsman.
 They will charge a smaller amount, a premium, to post bonds for you.
 For bigger bonds, it’s typically 10%.
 For smaller bonds it’s more.
 And while cash bonds are often faster, they aren’t always better.
-See the chart below for pros and cons of cash versus surety bonds.
+Click here for pros and cons of cash versus surety bonds.

 As stated above, while it’s nice to understand the basics, what really cuts the confusion is talking directly with an expert about the specifics of your jail release.